uwplse/Cassius/README.md

 + `-o reports/general.html` sets the output name.

 The reviewer can pass additional flags either by editing the Makefile or by passing the `FLAGS` make variable.
-The reviewer may with to set the `--threads` option, which allows the reports to be generated in parallel.
+The reviewer may wish to set the `--threads` option, which allows the reports to be generated in parallel.
 The paper evaluation server ran with 6 threads.